-- Movement in Reserves Statement.
+- Movement in Reserves Statement,

 - · Comprehensive Income and Expenditure Statement,

 - Balance Sheet,

-- Cash Flow Statement.
+- Cash Flow Statement

-- the related notes 1 to 45,
+- the related notes 1 to 45

-- Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement, and the related notes 1 to 13,
+- Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement, and the related notes 1 to 13

-- Collection Fund and the related notes 1 to 2
+- Collection Fund and the related notes 1 and 2.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22.